-An application to the Great Schools for Nevada CSP Grant includes: 1) An evaluative letter of intent (LOI), 2) an eligibility form, 3) the main application (by invite only).
+An application to the Great Schools for Nevada CSP Grant includes: 1) A high stakes letter of intent (LOI), 2) an eligibility form, 3) the main application (by invite only).
 Application elements and deadlines are below in Table 1.
 The Great Schools for Nevada CSP website has relevant information and we recommend checking it frequently as it may receive updates.
 Please do not hesitate to contact us at greatschoolsnvcsp@opportunity180.org.

 Table 1.
-Application Elements & Important Dates
+Application Elements & Important Dates ---

-Application Element Information / Dates Grant Title Great Schools for Nevada CSP Subgrant 2021
+Application Element Information / Dates

+Grant Title Great Schools for Nevada CSP Subgrant 2023

+RFA Number RFA202304